ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 ***TL;DR** Plot exome sequencing depth and coverage with genome annotation using Gviz in R. Then apply detail control on Gviz annotation track displaying.*

 This is an extending post from [Genomic Data Processing in Bioconductor], though I haven't finished reading all the reference in that post.
-If you wished to try the following work yourself, all you need is the basic understanding of how to deal with annotation and genome reference in Bioconductor/R. You should find some time learning it anyway, a truly life saver.
+The background knowledge of this post is basic understanding of how to deal with annotation and genome reference in Bioconductor/R. If you don't deal with genome annotations in R before, you should find some time learning it anyway, a truly life saver.

 [TOC]

-I got this good chance trying new tricks today when I and other lab members were analyzing our human cancer exome sequencing data.
+I got the chance trying new tricks today when I and other lab members were analyzing our human cancer exome sequencing data.
 The results were a bunch of BAM files aligned by [BWA-MEM](https://github.com/lh3/bwa) using reference hg19.

 We want to see how was the sequencing depth and the coverage of all exons designed to be sequenced.
-This can be done in the genome viewer such as [IGV].
+Roughly, this can be done in the genome viewer such as [IGV].

 <div class="figure">
   <img src="{attach}pics/seqdepth_IGV.png"/>
   <p class="caption center">Visualize sequencing depth in IGV</p>
 </div>

 IGV is good for daily research, but when it comes to customization, there aren't many options.
-And if the visualization is for publishing, one may want the figure to be vectorized and, more importantly, *reproducible*.
+And if the visualization is aimed for publishing, one might want the figure to be vectorized and, more importantly, *reproducible*.

-Therefore, combining from what I learnt in [Genomic Data Processing in Bioconductor], I tried to plot the sequencing depth in R with [Gviz].
-I thought learning Gviz will be demanding, since its vignette has 80 pages and the documentation of its functions are [scarily long spells](http://rpackages.ianhowson.com/bioc/Gviz/man/GeneRegionTrack-class.html).
-But they both turned out to be *really* helpful and informative, especially needed when trying to tune its behavior.
+Therefore, combining with what I learnt in [Genomic Data Processing in Bioconductor], I tried to plot the sequencing depth in R with [Gviz].
+I thought learning Gviz will be demanding, since its vignette has 80 pages and the function documentation are [scarily long spells](http://rpackages.ianhowson.com/bioc/Gviz/man/GeneRegionTrack-class.html).
+But both of them turned out to be *really* helpful and informative, especially when trying to tune its behavior.
 Figures produced by Gviz are aesthetically pleasing, and Gviz has many features as well (still trying).
 I'm glad that I gave it a shot.

-If you want to run the following code yourself, any human BAM alignment files will do.
+If you want to follow the code yourself, any human BAM alignment files will do.
 For example, the GEO dataset [GSE48215] contains exome sequencing of breast cancer cell lines.

 [Genomic Data Processing in Bioconductor]: {filename}../2015-12/1229_biocondutor.md